samboy/ChessDiagrams/README.md

-Note that while the diagrams are generally compatible with Internet Explorer 9 and above, since Internet Explorer never got `color-adjust` support, the chess diagrams will lost their checkerboard when printed.
-The solution is to use a modern standards-compliant browser when printing pages with these chess diagrams.
+Note that while the diagrams are generally compatible with Internet Explorer 9 and above, since Internet Explorer never got `color-adjust` support, the chess diagrams will lost their checkerboard when printed in IE.  The solution is to use a modern standards-compliant browser when printing pages with these chess diagrams; all other browsers except IE (including Edge) support `color-adjust`.

 # Using myfen